 2013 – We updated our Visual Studio tutorials to Visual Studio 2013.

 2015 – We updated all our Java tutorials to support Oracle Java JDK 8 and swithced to the NetBeans 8 Intergrated Development Environment.
 We also updated our Visual Studio Tutorials to the new Visual Studio 2015 Community Edition.
 We also discontinued all of our old printed “paperback” versions as most teachers and schools prefer e 100% digital curriculum in the classroom.
 With the launch of Windows 10 we also discontinued support for all of our old KIDware Visual Basic 6 Learning Games.

-2017 – We updated our brand and logo to reflect the international markets and diverse age ranges of customers we now serve.
-RoboSkip became our mascot replacing the kids on the old logo.
-We are the same company but we now have a new logo and brand.
+2017 – We updated our brand logo to reflect the international markets and diverse age ranges of customers we now serve.
+RoboSkip became our mascot replacing the kids on the old Kidware logo.
+We are the same company but we now have a new company logo.

-Today, KIDWARE SOFTWARE award wining Computer Science For Kids computer programming tutorials are used by teachers, parents and computer enthusiasts all over the world to introduce beginners to the wonderful world of programming.
+Today, Kidware Software’s award wining computer programming tutorials are used by teachers, parents and computer enthusiasts all over the world to introduce beginners to the wonderful world of programming.
 At last count, we estimated that our Kidware computer programming tutorials have been downloaded and used by over 1,000,000 students.
-For example, our 1999 edition of our BEGINNING VISUAL BASIC 6.0 shareware programming tutorial has been download over 500,000 times just from the CNET’s Download.com website alone.
-In addition to our company website(s), our older paperback textbook programming tutorials still can also be purchased though the following distributors and bookstores until they officially go out of print:
+As an example, the 1999 edition of our BEGINNING VISUAL BASIC 6.0 shareware programming tutorial has been download over 500,000 times just from the CNET’s Download.com website alone.
+In addition to our company website(s), our paperback textbook programming tutorials can also be purchased though the following distributors and bookstores:

 United States of America: